-We have a contrarian point of view about coaching.
+We have a contrarian point of view about leadership development and coaching.
 While most coaches believe that their job is to pull answers out of you, we believe our job is to create answers with you.
 We approach each coaching conversation with a sophisticated lens of context and emphasis on behavior.
 We believe our job as coaches is not to provide mere insight, but to create action.
 We believe we can’t change who people are, but we can change what they do in an authentic and impactful way.

-We base our coaching on these beliefs of Admired Leadership®, and we demonstrate our value by providing a safe venue for leaders to discuss challenging issues, for us to deliver honest feedback others are unwilling to provide—and most simply—to give great advice that works.
+We base our leadership development and coaching on these beliefs of Admired Leadership®, and we demonstrate our value by providing a safe venue for leaders to discuss challenging issues, for us to deliver honest feedback others are unwilling to provide—and most simply—to give great advice that works.
 While senior leaders engage us in a variety of ways, the four most common types of engagements are:

 - One-on-One Leadership Coaching